Paul-kuria/mpesa-statement-analysis-extractor/README.md

 ## RUN program
 The file is run from main.py, and requires 2 inputs from you.
-<input1> : Location of the mpesa pdf file.
-The code is currently set to pick a location relative to this repo directory, so pls copy the pdf into this repo for best results.
+- Location of the mpesa pdf file.
+  (The code is currently set to pick a location relative to this repo directory, so pls copy the pdf into this repo for best results.)
-<input2> : PDF file password
+- PDF file password

 For example:

 ```console
 python main.py mpesa-statement.py 000111
 ```

+###### Hint:
+Use python main.py -h
+To view the argument format instructions.